mirte-robot/mirte-documentation/doc/supported_hardware.rst

          mirte.setMotorSpeed('left', 50)

+      .. autoclass:: robot::Robot
+         :members: setMotorSpeed
+         :undoc-members:
+         :noindex:

    .. group-tab:: Blockly

-      Blocky code

-Speed can be an value between -100 and 100.
+      TODO

-The motors will be defined seperately.
+The motors will be defined separately.
 In this case there are two motors called 'left_motor' and 'right_motor', both controlled on the 'mirte' device defined above.
-The pins are set corrsponding to the L9110s motor driver.
-Other motor drivers will also work but the 1a/b refernce does not make sense.
+The pins are set corresponding to the L9110s motor driver.
+Other motor drivers will also work but the 1a/b reference does not make sense.

 Wheel encoder